 One of the balancing acts for manufacturers and supply chain leaders is having the right inventory levels.
 But it’s often difficult to identify ways to reduce inventory without sacrificing on-time delivery performance.
 LeanDNA is featured in this article in Modern Materials Handling, which highlights how our Factory Analytics solution:

 - Provides advanced, collaborative analytics focused on inventory, rather than traditional MRP or factory planning tools

 - Improves on-time delivery performance into the 90th percentile or above

 It has taken decades for supply chains to adopt analytics at a large scale.
 For many years, supply chain leaders relied on instinct and experience to make critical inventory decisions.
 But over the years, as capabilities have grown more powerful and impactful, leaders have seen how much business value can be delivered by implementing advanced analytics.

 This infographic traces the evolution of supply chain analytics—from the 1950s when the first large-scale business analytics program was initiated in the U.S., through the present day and into the future as business leaders seek to bring their data and people together in a collaborative analytics platform.

 ¡Hola!
 Each day, LeanDNA sets out to delight customers and transform supply chains around the world through collaborative analytics.
 To support our global users, we’re always making improvements and additions to the tool.
 Today, we are pleased to announce that LeanDNA now offers Spanish language support!

 By some estimates, procurement costs make up 60-80% of production costs for many manufacturers.
 Suppliers not only contribute to product innovation, they also help manufacturers achieve more effective production processes.
-Given the high dollar value associated with procurement, it comes as no surprise that better supplier performance management is an improvement opportunity that could deliver millions in savings for many supply chains.
+Given the high dollar value associated with procurement, it comes as no surprise that supply chain teams are eager to learn how to improve supplier performance to deliver millions in savings for their organizations.